jasewhatson/metcash-web-service/README.md

 Data persistence is provided via [SQLite](https://en.wikipedia.org/wiki/SQLite).
 With the database file for our project called _products.db_

-**Error and failure handling** in our product package errors are handled by checking the result of appropriate calls to things like DB reads/writes via calling checkErr().
+**Error and failure handling**

+In our product package errors are handled by checking the result of appropriate calls to things like DB reads/writes via calling checkErr().
 If an error is found, panic and print the error msg & stack trace.
 Alternatively, we good log the error here.

+**Validation**

-**Validation** for the /pricing JSON payload is done via the _gin_ package and will result in an 'HTTP/1.1 400 Bad Request' response if there are any errors in the provided in the JSON payload such as syntax or wrong data type.
+For the /pricing JSON payload is done via the _gin_ package and will result in an 'HTTP/1.1 400 Bad Request' response if there are any errors in the provided JSON payload such as syntax or wrong data type.
 Also if the value for _standardprice_ is provided as null or zero, 'HTTP/1.1 400 Bad Request' is returned.
 This is tested in the unit test _TestPostPricingInvalid_

 ## Need clarification on requirements